John Druce: Playing career

 As a youth, he played in the 1979 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Peterborough.

 In Druce's first year of Junior eligibility, he played for the Peterborough Petes B squad.
 He joined the Petes the next season and scored 12 goals in 54 games.
 Druce was on a checking line with future Capital teammate Rob Murray.

 Drafted in 1985 by the Washington Capitals in the second round (40th overall), Druce had a couple of modest seasons before scoring 32 goals for the Binghamton Whalers of the AHL in 1987-88 season.
 He did not make the Capitals roster until the 1988–89 NHL season, where he was usually a fourth-line defensive specialist.

-During the 1989–90 NHL season, his regular season statistics continued to be unspectacular (8 goals in 45 games), but during the playoffs he exploded for 14 goals (a club record until 2018) and helped guide the Capitals to their first conference finals appearance.
+During the 1989–90 NHL season, his regular season statistics continued to be unspectacular (8 goals in 45 games), but during the playoffs he exploded for 14 goals as the Capitals made their first ever Conference Finals.
+His fourteen goals was a franchise record for one postseason until 2018.
 In the division semifinals versus the New Jersey Devils, Druce scored three goals in the six game series won by Washington, including two game winners.
-In the division finals versus the New York Rangers, Druce provided a shocking amount of offensive output.
+In the division finals versus the New York Rangers, with Dino Ciccarelli injured in Game 2 that saw him knocked out for the rest of the playoffs, Druce provided crucial offensive production with nine goals, which set a franchise record for goals in one playoff series.
 In game two of the series, Druce scored a hat trick, his first since midget hockey.
 Game three saw Druce tally two more goals and two assists.
-The Capitals needed this offensive production since their top scorer Dino Ciccarelli was injured.

 Druce scored two goals in game four to lead the Capitals to a three games to one lead.
 In overtime of game five, Druce fended off a check by Ron Greschner and deflected Geoff Courtnall's shot over goalie John Vanbiesbrouck for a 2-1 series winning victory.
 Capitals general manager David Poile said, "John Druce was not on the top of my list—anybody's list—to come through the way he did.
 He came out of nowhere to be the hero."
 Poile added, "He was not a top player in junior, not a top player in the minors.
 This is not only a good story today, but a good story for years to come."